 Bevrijdingsdag May 5

 On May 5 it is Bevrijdingsdag (Liberation Day) in The Netherlands and the festivities take a more upbeat swing.
-In many cities free open air music festivals are organised.
-These so called ‘Bevrijdingsfestivals’ (Liberation Festivals) intent to teach young people to appreciate the freedom and democratic society in which we live.
+In many cities free open-air music festivals are organized.
+These so-called ‘Bevrijdingsfestivals’ (Liberation Festivals) intent to teach young people to appreciate the freedom and democratic society in which we live.
 Apart from performances, the program is added with speeches.